5310/web-env/docs/notes.md

 - Prototype a Cycle.js webcomponent.
 - Asciidoctor in Metalsmith
   - See if you can add support for AsciiDoctor (addons and all) into Consolidate.js and therefore `metalsmith-layouts`
+  - Just metalmisth-asciidoctor if that doesn't work.
-  - Implement a standalone AsciiDoctor plugin if Consolidate.js doesn't work out.
+  - Implement a standalone AsciiDoctor plugin if nothing works out.